ABarraghi/abarraghi.github.io/_pages/cv.md

 Leadership/Service
 ======
-* Social Innovation Challenge, April 2024
+* Social Innovation Challenge, March 2024
   * Selected along with 5 other students to represent Juniata College in the Entrepreneurship Leadership Council’s annual Social Innovation Challenge
   * Lead a team of 4 to present “Nourish the Neighborhood”, an organizational-based approach to mitigate food insecurity across college campuses
   * Featured on the City of Huntingdon [Newspaper](https://www.huntingdondailynews.com/news/local/juniata-students-compete-in-social-innovation-challenge/article_8b616d75-59f4-5d91-81ff-3cdfb150c36f.html)